• Skip to main content

 Many experts believe that dry ingredients such as sugar should be measured by weight rather than volume, particularly for baking.

-Because different sugars have different densities, volume measurements will most likely result in an inaccurate amount of ingredients.
+Because different sugars have different densities, volume measurements will most likely result in inaccurate ingredients.
 Furthermore, whether using a cup or tablespoon, the quantity of sugar crushed and the amount above or below the measuring line will change the actual amount.

 This is why most experts recommend measuring sugar using a food scale rather than a cup, tablespoon, or other volume measurement instrument while cooking.